aglago/kodecamp/stage 3/README.md

-# Stage 3 - Task Management API
+# Stage 3 / TASK 3: CRUD for a task-tracking app.

 Welcome to Stage 3 of Kodecamp 4.0!
 This folder contains the backend implementation and API tests for the Task Management API.